 Do you have an opt-in freebie set up to grow your email list on autopilot?
 If not (or if you’re hoping to re-vamp yours), here are some great freebie ideas for inspiration!

 As both an online shop owner and blogger, I’m lucky to get a dual perspective when it comes to online business.
-And recently, I noticed something that gave me a swift kick in the pants.
+And recently, I noticed a huge disconnect in the online business world.

 Compared to online shop owners, bloggers tend to focus more on their email list, especially when it comes to opt-in freebies.

 If you haven’t heard the term, it refers to a free gift – such as a digital download – that you offer in exchange for someone signing up for your email list.

 Bloggers will create multiple freebies and share them wherever they can.
 I’ve created at least 5 different freebies for my blog over the past year alone.

 But creative email marketing is essential for everyone: bloggers and online shop owners alike.
 If you want to stand out, you’ve got to make something unique.
 A discount code is great, but it’s also the same thing everyone else offers.